wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 `<your_machines_ip_address>` with your computer's IP address or 127.0.0.1.

-I> ### Don't know your IP Address
+I> ### Don't know your IP Address?
 I>
 I> If you use 0.0.0.0 Django figures out what your IP address is.
-Go ahead try:
+Go ahead and try:
 I>
 I> `python manage.py runserver 0.0.0.0:5555`